idleberg/node-makensis/README.md

 port install nsis
 ```

 Alternatively, you can setup NSIS in your [Wine](http://winehq.org/) environment.
+Keep in mind that Wine itself writes standard streams while running `makensis`, so you might need to parse the compiler output yourself.

 ## Installation